antfu/p5i/README.md

 }, document.getElementById('canvas'))
 ```

-To get rid of it, you may think of destructuring, but you can't
+To get rid of it, you may think of destructuring, but it won't work

 ```ts
 new P5((sketch) => {